 It summarises the results of both published and unpublished studies, and is intended as a tool for researchers in the field to keep abreast of recent studies, providing a "bird's eye view" of this research area.
 It also meant to foster collaboration between different research groups, and it is hoped that epiGAD will act as a 'matchmaker' between these groups.
 Finally, by including unpublished studies, we hope to reduce the problem of publication bias and provide more accurate data for future meta-analyses.

 The epiGAD website is supported by the ILAE Genetics Commission.

-epiGAD is best viewed using Firefox 4.0 or Internet Explorer 8 and above.
-Using Internet Explorer 6 and below will result in significantly slower viewing of the database.
+epiGAD is best viewed using Firefox 60, Chrome 76, Safari 12.1 or Edge 17 and above.
+Using Internet Explorer 11 and below will result in significantly slower viewing of the database.

 For new users, please read our FAQs and feel free to explore by browsing our databases.

 Meta-data from several studies can be downloaded from epiGAD: